-Redeia is making efforts so that it can disclose, in due course, the anticipated financial effects of material biodiversity- and ecosystem-related risks and opportunities.
-This disclosure will provide a clearer understanding of the expected financial effects due to material risks arising from biodiversity- and ecosystem-related impacts and dependencies and how these risks have a material influence on the Company's financial position, financial performance and cash flows over the short, medium and long term and the expected financial effects due to biodiversity and ecosystems.
+Redeia is making efforts so that it can disclose, in due course, the anticipated financial effects of material biodiversity- and ecosystemrelated risks and opportunities.
+This disclosure will provide a clearer understanding of the expected financial effects due to material risks arising from biodiversity- and ecosystem-related impacts and dependencies and how these risks have a material influence on the Company's financial position, financial performance and cash flows over the short, medium and long term and the expected financial effects due to material opportunities related to biodiversity and ecosystems.

-11.2.4 ESRS E5 - RESOURCE USE AND CIRCULAR ECONOMY

-a.
-Description of the processes to identify and assess material resource use and circular economy-related impacts, risks and opportunities.
-ESRS 2 - IRO 1 impacts are disclosed in chapter 1.2 Materiality assessment, section 1.2.4 Material impacts, risks and opportunities.
-SBM-3.
+11.2.4 ESRS E5 - Resource use and circular economy 11.2.4.1 Impact, risk and opportunity management a.
+Description of the processes to identify and assess material resource use and circular economy-related impacts, risks and opportunitiesy ESRS 2 - IRO 1